We hope you find this page, with its links to resources to support you and your family, helpful.

 The Greatest Story Ever is a family devotional course (suggested age 6+), developed by Andrew Ollerton (author of The Bible Course) and his family during the Coronavirus lockdown.
 The course mixes online content (videos, readings, discussion) and printed cards to form a colourful learning experience in your own home.
 Each 15 minute session explores famous characters and events that form The Greatest Story Ever and shows how we can be part of it today.

 Together @ Home is a website providing resources for families to use to explore the Bible and learn about God together, whilst at home.
 The resources follow the pattern of church readings in our online service each week and hopefully provide a helpful way of exploring those Bible passages together as a family.
 Each week the pack includes family activities, Bible study, prayer and printable puzzle sheets.
 Additional resources supporting faith development in the home can also be found on the Together @ Home website.

-Support for Parents
+Resources for Parents and adults

 If you’ve ever wished you could develop a daily Christian practice of prayer/Bible reading/meditation the following could help.